mmistakes/so-simple-theme/_posts/blog/2017-05-08-Mozilla-fellowship.md

 I'd never seen so many postit notes before that retreat, but I have since!
 I'm completely sold on the benefits of staying up above the nitty-gritty and thinking big.
 Focusing on our shared goals let us develop the biggest MozFest to date, and I've tried to bring some of the meeting management techniques from the retreat to project meetings for my other collaborations.

 ![](../../images/mozretreat-berlin.jpg)
+*Our postit board from discussions at the MozFest retreat in Berlin*

 ### My second - successful :tada: - MozFellows application